 Remarriage adds new complexities.
 But, with careful planning and legal advice, you can manage your obligations and protect your child’s interests.

 If you're unsure how changes in your family may affect your child support, consult a child support attorney.
-Contact Clarity Family Law for a free consultation with an experienced family law lawyer.
+Contact Clarity Law Firm for a free consultation with an experienced family law lawyer.